What Is The SIP vs. Lumpsum Compounding Debate?

 return lumpsum_real, sip_real

-Section 4: Performance Outcomes in Differing Market Regimes
+How Does Performance Outcomes in Differing Market Regimes Work?

 Market RegimeOptimal MethodAverage Cost EdgePsychological Execution Risk